This document is the proprietary work product of Health Insurance Advisors and intended for the sole use of our clients.

 - Cost Sharing means the government makes payments (in addition to the premium subsidy) to the insurance company that reduces the member’s deductibles, copays and out of pocket maximums.

 - Individuals must enroll in a Silver level plan in order to be eligible for the additional Cost Sharing benefits.

-Cost Sharing Strategy Tip: The IRS will not “square up or recapture” the cost sharing benefit if an individual’s actual 2020 income is ends up higher than the estimated amount submitted.
+Cost Sharing Strategy Tip: The IRS will not “square up or recapture” the cost sharing benefit if an individual’s actual 2018 income is ends up higher than the estimated amount submitted.
 Therefore, in some cases, if you are unsure of your income, it may be beneficial to estimate income on the lower end, rather than the higher end.
-Because at the lower estimated income you may fall in the cost-sharing category.
-The IRS will always square-up on the monthly subsidy amount, so you will need to budget accordingly.
+That is because at the lower estimated income you may fall in the cost-sharing category.
+However, the IRS will always square-up on the monthly subsidy amount, so you will need to budget accordingly.